sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 ## Shared Knowledge

+Something that's so in the water of science that it's hard to imagine it being otherwise is the structure of scientific communication.
+Except for certain domain-specific exceptions, the only means of communicating scientific results is in a journal as a static document or at a conference as an ephemeral talk (though that is [changing](https://neuromatch.io/conference)).
+The remainder of the gigantic overflowing franzia bag of scientific discourse is funelled ingloriously onto Twitter[^twitterheg] --- and it *sucks*.
+There simply isn't a place to have longform, thoughtful, durable discussions about science.
+The direct connection between the lack of a communcaition venue to the lack of a way of storing technical, contextual knowledge is often overlooked.
+Because we don't have a place to talk about what we do, we don't have a place to write down how to do it.
+Science needs a communcation platform, but the needs and constraints of a scientific communication platform are different than those satisfied by the major paradigms of chatrooms, forums etc. By considering this platform as another infrastructure project alongside and integrated with those described in the previous sections, its form becomes much clearer, and it could serve as the centerpiece of scientific infrastructure.

+I will argue that a semantic wiki should be the major piece of durable information storage, and that it should be supported by a forum system for discussion.

+> description of its role as a schema resolution system -- currently we implement all these protocols and standards in these siloed, centralized groups that are inherently slow to respond to changes and needs in the field. instead we want to give people the tools so that their the knowledge can be directly preserved and acted on.
+> descrption of its role as a tool of scientific discussion -- integrated with the data server and standardized analysis pipelines, it could be possible to have a discussion board where we were able to pose novel scientific questions, answerable with transparent, interrogatable analysis systems.
+Semantic linking makes the major questions in the field possible to answer, as discussions are linked to one another in a structured way and it is possible to literally trace the flow of thought.

+> let's tour through wikipedia for a second and see how it's organized.
+Look at these community incentive structures and the huge macro-to-micro level organization of the wiki projects.
+The infinitely mutable nature of a wiki is what makes it powerful, but the SaaS wikis we're familiar with don't capture the same kind of 'build the ground you walk on ' energy of the real wiki movement.

+[^twitterheg]: no citation needed, right? if there is some other bastion of scientific discourse i would love to know about it.

 ### Semantic Wikis - Technical Knowledge Preservation

 ### Semantic Wikis - Schema Resolution & Communication platform

+Part of what is missing and a place where we could learn from librarians is the notion of governance over a knowledge schema.
+People have a lot of trouble with NWB because they doubt if it could account for all the idiosyncracies in the types of data that we have to represent.
+But instead if we have a way of capturing all that thought and insight and practical experience in a governance and decisionmaking structure then we could flexibily work our way to a set of schemas that work for everyone.
+Part of what needs to be done is to move from SQL queries to a more expressive abstract system of schema creation that more people can participate in -- that's what infrastructure building is, making things that seem impossible or difficult routine.
+Practically, this can mean an explicit versioning system that not only specifies different versions of a data representation, but for every transition between state there is some notion of making that transition in the data structure. (give example of the subject upgrade system).
+If that was possible, then the notion of data structure would entirely evaporate, best of both worlds. we get everything and the game is over forever.
+This is also the distinction between centralized and decentralized systems. we can just make the changes and since they're done against a background of unified intent and expression they can exist simulataneously, commune with one another, while being forwardly productive as their contradictions are resolved.

 Consider the examples posed in {% cite shethFederatedDatabaseSystems1990 %}